Finding a Top Financial Advisor Firm in Portland, Oregon

 Becker Capital Management, Inc.

-Of Becker Capital Management’s 15 advisors on staff, there are two certified financial planners (CFPs), three chartered financial analysts (CFAs) and one certified private wealth advisor (CPWA).
+Of Becker Capital Management’s 14 advisors on staff, there are three certified financial planners (CFPs), three chartered financial analysts (CFAs) and one certified private wealth advisor (CPWA).

 Becker Capital Management, Inc. Background

 Founded in 1976, Becker Capital Management, Inc. is just a year younger than the oldest firm on this list, Ferguson Wellman Capital Management, Inc. Becker Capital Management is completely employee-owned.
-Four employees - CEO Janeen McAninch, President Patrick Becker, Jr., Director of Research Blake Howells and partner John Becker - own more than 5% of the firm.
+Four employees - CEO Janeen McAninch, president Patrick Becker, Jr., CIO Blake Howells and partner John Becker - each own more than 5% of the firm.

-Becker Capital Management serves high-net-worth individuals, families, institutional investors and nonprofit organizations.
+Becker Capital Management serves high-net-worth individuals, families, trusts, estates, institutional investors, nonprofit organizations and more.
 For its individual clients, the firm offers customized investment advisory services, and it says that it offers financial planning services "as needed."
 Its financial planning services are focused on helping clients achieve financial security.